 Murdered by: His Bed

-In 1940, he contracted Polio.
-Bedridden (perhaps by Karma), he decided to develop a system that would help him get in and out of the sheets unaided.
-Sadly, and much unlike every 007 villain system it was inspired by, Midgley was found one morning asphyxiated by the system of ropes and pullies that called him Papa.
-I’d extend condolences, but you know, lead poisoning.
+In 1940, he contracted polio.
+Bedridden (perhaps by karma), he decided to develop a system that would help him get in and out of the sheets unaided.
+Sadly, and much unlike every 007 villain system it was inspired by, Midgley was found strangled by the system of ropes and pullies that called him Papa.
+I’d extend condolences, but you know, we’re all going to die.

 Inventor: Franz Reichelt

 Franz Reichelt was more than a man who decided to hurl himself off the most romantic phallic symbol in continental Europe, the Eiffel Tower.
 Franz was very much like us.
 He had no idea what he was doing and displayed a great deal of doubt before being pressured into something.

 Back in 1912, leaping off buildings draped in a homemade parachute was a gentleman’s pursuit, and not the weekend hobby of radical chads who message your spouse to see if she’s still up.

 Franz stepped to the tower that morning, unsure if his invention was going to work, but felt pressured by the media to do the jump, instead of leaving the glory to an inanimate object.

 Sadly, with British Pathe in attendance, Herr Reichelt chose the sensible thing and jumped from a lower height, which doomed him, as leaping from a higher plane might have allowed the chutesuit to deploy as planned.

 Now, NSFW, and feel free to not watch it, but the reservations he possessed prior to his jumped is plain to see.
 The wavering of his final step is heartbreaking as it is interesting.